countable-web/open-source-corporation/developers/PROTOTYPING.rst

    Purpose
    Scope
    Protyping Basics
-   Get A Prototype in Front of Real Users ASAP.
+   Get A Prototype in Front of Real Users ASAP

 Purpose